izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Internals/StructuredLogging.md

 `Engine/Source/Programs/AutomationTool/AutomationUtils/Matchers/...`).
 These are used by the `LogEventParser` class in EpicGames.Core.

-* TODO: ILogCursor - window
-* TODO: ILogMatcher - MUST be stateless
-* TODO: Explain where to implement log parsers

 To implement a new matcher for plain-text log output, create a class that implements the `ILogEventMatcher` interface from `EpicGames.Core`, and ensure it's registered